 COVID-19 Dev Center Service Update

-To help prevent the spread of COVID-19 and protect the health of community members and City employees, City offices are closed to walk-in visitors, however, in-person services are available by appointment only.
+Beginning Monday, July 13, the Development Center will be open to walk-in customers during normal business hours.
+While in-person services are available, please note that our lobby is limited to six customers at a time.
+To ensure availability, we encourage you to schedule appointments for in-person services.
 You can schedule an appointment by calling our office at 616-456-4100.
-Please note that face masks are required for entry.
+Please note that face coverings are required for entry.
 Dev Center services remain available online through Citizen Access, our online permit portal.

 Temporary Service Changes